cap-js/docs/cds/cdl.md

 * as the foreign key of a managed association
 * in a query together with nested projections (inline/expand)

-::: warning
-There is a temporary restriction in the Node.js runtime:
-Currently, an OData request or a custom query can't directly access a calculated element in the entity where it is defined.
+::: warning Temporary Restriction in the Node.js Runtime Currently, an OData request or a custom query can't directly access a calculated element in the entity where it is defined.
 It must always be accessed using a view/projection.
 :::